christandlg/BMx280MI/README.md

 - Never blocks or delays (except for convenience functions)

 ## Changelog:
+- 1.2.0
+	- fixed a bug #3 where getPressure(), getPressure64() and getHumitiy would depend on getTemperature() to be called immediately before (since last time hasValue() returned true) in order to return correct values.

 - 1.1.2
 	- updated documentation on function hasValue()
 	- updated examples